SCCAN Purpose, Activities, and Values

 Our vision for Scotland – an outcome from our 2014 members conference.

-As a community run network, we are active members of the Scottish Community Alliance and, through this, have the opportunity to engage with and learn from over 1200 community organisations across Scotland.
-We are also actively engaged with newly-developing, community-led networks across the UK and Europe.
-This has the potential to provide further support, inspiration and learning among our members as well as for gaining valuable insights into how best to create the conditions in which community action on climate and environmental emergencies can thrive -and enable the rapid decarbonisation required whilst creating the sort of future we want.
+We serve as the Transition Scotland Hub which links us to the global Transition Network and we are also actively engaged with the European Ecolise network, including their Communities For Future programme.
+As a community based network, we are active members of the Scottish Community Alliance and, through this, have the opportunity to engage with 25 other community networks that embrace several thousand community organisations across Scotland.
+These links can help to support and inspire and provide further learning and sharing opportunities for our members as to how best to create the conditions in which community action on the climate and environmental emergencies can thrive -and enable the rapid decarbonisation required whilst creating the sort of future we want.

 To enable us to take an enterprising approach to creating the post-carbon future, we are structured as a ‘community interest company’ (SC495995).
 Our Articles of Association are here.